toksaitov/kernel-project/ubuntu-jammy/Readme.md

         git config --global user.name "your full name" git config --global user.email "your e-mail address"

-31. Clone the Linux kernel repository for Ubuntu 22.04.
-Note that Git will try to fetch around 200 megabytes of data from the Canonical servers (the company behind the Ubuntu OS).
+31. Get the Linux kernel sources for Ubuntu 22.04.

-        git clone --depth 1 git://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/jammy ubuntu-jammy
+        apt-get source linux-image-unsigned-$(uname -r)

 32. Install prerequisites for building the kernel.

-        sudo apt build-dep linux linux-image-$(uname -r)
+        sudo apt build-dep linux linux-image-unsigned-$(uname -r)
-        sudo apt install libncurses-dev linux-tools-common fakeroot
+        sudo apt install libncurses-dev gawk flex bison openssl libssl-dev dkms libelf-dev libudev-dev libpci-dev libiberty-dev autoconf llvm linux-tools-common fakeroot

-33. Go inside the kernel source tree.
+34. Go inside the kernel source tree.

-        cd ubuntu-*
+        cd linux-*/

-34. Copy system call entry points into the kernel source tree.
+35. Copy system call entry points into the kernel source tree.

-        cp -R ~/kernel-project/ubuntu-*/task_info ~/ubuntu-*/
+        cp -R ~/kernel-project/ubuntu-*/task_info ./

-35. Add a kernel configuration entry to disable or enable the new subsystem.
+36. Add a kernel configuration entry to disable or enable the new subsystem.

-        vim ~/ubuntu-*/init/Kconfig
+        vim ./init/Kconfig

     Add the following

         config TASK_INFO
                 bool "task_info syscalls"
                 default y
                 help
                   This option enables the task_info system calls which can be used to query task information directly from the kernel.

     at the end of the file.
 Adjust tabs and spaces.

-36. Add a forward declaration for the `task_info` structure and two function prototypes for `get_pids` and `get_task_info` at the end of `include/linux/syscalls.h`.
+37. Add a forward declaration for the `task_info` structure and two function prototypes for `get_pids` and `get_task_info` at the end of `include/linux/syscalls.h`.

-        vim ~/ubuntu-*/include/linux/syscalls.h
+        vim ./include/linux/syscalls.h

     Add